Snoop Dogg: 2007–2008: Australia

 In April 2007, the Australian Department of Immigration and Citizenship banned Snoop Dogg from entering the country on character grounds, citing his prior criminal convictions.
 He had been scheduled to appear at the MTV Australia Video Music Awards on April 29, 2007.
 The Australian DIAC lifted the ban in September 2008 and had granted him a visa to tour Australia.
 The DIAC said: "In making this decision, the department weighed his criminal convictions against his previous behaviour while in Australia, recent conduct – including charity work – and any likely risk to the Australian community … We took into account all relevant factors and, on balance, the department decided to grant the visa".
-He later visited for the 2014 Big Day Out festival, the 2023 "I Wanna Thank Me Tour" and is expected to provide entertainment for the 2025 AFL Grand Final.
+He later visited for the 2014 Big Day Out festival, the 2023 "I Wanna Thank Me Tour" and provided entertainment for the 2025 AFL Grand Final.

 2012–2014: Norway

-Snoop Dogg was banned from entering Norway for two years in July 2012 after entering the country the month before in possession of 8 grams (0.3 oz) of marijuana and an undeclared 227,000 kr in cash, or about in 2022 terms.
+Snoop Dogg was banned from entering Norway for two years in July 2012 after entering the country the month before in possession of 8 grams (0.3 oz) of marijuana and an undeclared in cash, or about in 2022 terms.

 Awards and legacy

 Smoking Snoop Dogg in dog form, in Tel Aviv street art.

 The Washington Post, Billboard, and NME have called him a "West Coast icon"; and Press-Telegram, "an icon of gangsta rap".
 In 2006, Vibe magazine called him "The King of the West Coast".
 ABC News journalist Paul Donoughue, cited him among the 1990s acts that took hip-hop into the pop music charts.
 Snoop Dogg received the BMI Icon Award in 2011.
 In 2023, he was inducted into the Songwriters Hall of Fame.
 Time magazine named Snoop Dogg one of the 100 most influential people of 2025.

 Snoop Dogg popularized the use of -izzle speak particularly in the pop and hip-hop music industry.
 A type of infix, it first found popularity when used by Frankie Smith in his 1981 hit song "Double Dutch Bus".
 The Guardians Rob Fitzpatrick has credited his album Doggystyle for proving that rappers "could reinvent themselves", expanding rap's vocabulary, changing hip-hop fashions, and helping introduce a hip-hop genre called G-funk to a new generation.
-The album has been cited as an influence by rapper Kendrick Lamar, while fellow rappers ScHoolboy Q and Maxo Kream have also cited him as an influence.
+The album has been cited as an influence by rapper Kendrick Lamar, while fellow rappers Schoolboy Q and Maxo Kream have also cited him as an influence.